Ripple Labs: Introduction of banking sector products and international expansion

-In March 2018, a Japanese bank consortium led by SBI Ripple Asia, comprising 61 banks launched "MoneyTap", a Ripple-powered mobile app to provide on-demand domestic payments in Japan.
+In March 2018, a Japanese bank consortium led by SBI Ripple Asia, comprising 61 banks, launched "MoneyTap", a Ripple-powered mobile app to provide on-demand domestic payments in Japan.
 In May 2018, Spanish Banking group Santander released One Pay FX — the first mobile application for international payments powered by blockchain technology, that uses Ripple's xCurrent technology.
 XCurrent is not a blockchain or any form of distributed ledger.
 Ripple CTO David Schwartz described it as "bi-directional messaging" that can eventually plug into distributed ledgers.
 Following the creation of a Mumbai office, Ripple added multiple Indian customers in 2018, including leading banks such as Kotak Mahindra Bank, Axis Bank, and IndusInd, that announced that they started using Ripple's products.
 Ripple's CEO predicted that by end of 2018 "major banks" would be using Ripple tools that made use of the XRP cryptocurrency and that by end of 2019 "dozens" of banks would be using XRP.
 However, neither of those predictions came to pass in the specified time frame.

 In May 2023, Ripple acquired Switzerland-based crypto custody firm Metaco for $250 million.
 In addition to expanding its potential customer base, the purchase also expanded the company's international presence during a time of increased scrutiny by the SEC towards U.S. cryptocurrency companies.
 In June 2023, Ripple received approval for a license from the central bank of Singapore to offer regulated digital payment token products and services.

 In April 2024, Forbes referred to it as a "crypto zombie" noting the company was not making progress in disrupting SWIFT, in 2023 generated $583,000 in fees, and that the company has $24 billion worth of XRP tokens in escrow that it could sell over the following four years.

+Ripple acquired four companies in late 2025.
+In August, the company acquired the stablecoin payment firm, Rail, for $200 million.
+Two months later, Ripple announced the acquisition of Hidden Road, a multi-asset prime broker, for $1.25 billion, and GTreasury, a global treasury management system, for $1 billion.
+The following month, Ripple announced the acquisition of Palisade, a digital asset custody firm, for an undisclosed sum.
+Between 2023 and 2025, Ripple contributed $4 billion to the cryptocurrency industry through acquisitions and business tradings.
+In January 2026, Ripple Treasury acquired Solvexia, a financial automation provider, for an undisclosed sum.
+Two months later, Ripple announced the acquisition of BC Payments Australia, a payments subsidiary of Banking Circle, also for an undisclosed sum.